Minor Sherlock Holmes characters: Inspector Baynes

-Inspector Baynes of the Surrey force appears in the two-part story "The Adventure of Wisteria Lodge", subtitled (i) "The Singular Experience of Mr John Scott Eccles", and (ii) "The Tiger of San Pedro".
+Inspector Baynes of the Surrey Constabulary appears in the two-part story "The Adventure of Wisteria Lodge", subtitled (i) "The Singular Experience of Mr John Scott Eccles", and (ii) "The Tiger of San Pedro".
 He is the only official policeman in the books to have ever matched Sherlock Holmes in his investigative skills.
 He is described as a very heavy man with a "puffy" face, but very intelligent eyes.
 In this story, the reader finds that, despite working along different lines, Holmes and Baynes both arrive at the correct conclusion and solve the case at the same time.
 In fact, Baynes had misled Holmes, as he used a method similar to one that Holmes often used when he arrested the wrong man and provided inaccurate information to the press, to lull the true criminal into a false sense of security.
 Holmes congratulated Baynes, and believed that he would go far.